 Since the 1800's, Somerville's neighborhoods have been defined by their relationship to the railroads that have crisscrossed the city.
-Even today, warehouse and industrial facilities can be seen scattered along-side railways in otherwise residential neighborhoods.
+Even today, warehouse and industrial facilities scattered alongside railways can be seen in otherwise residential neighborhoods.
 The Carli Fence site, located just outside Davis Square on Newberne Street, provides a recent example of an isolated industrial property being redeveloped in a manner sensitive to the local neighborhood character.